 .pdb and archive files containing

 .sym files into Backtrace manually or through the command line.
 It is also possible to hook up Visual Studio to automatically upload symbols as they are generated.
-You should be good to send crash reports at this point.
-Simply ensure that you've uploaded your symbols (click on
+You should be able to send crash reports at this point.
+Make sure that you've uploaded your symbols (click on

 Symbols tab under the

 For more details, please refer to the symbolication guide.